-10 Quick And Easy Living Room Cleaning Hacks
+10 Easy Living Room Cleaning Hacks

 4. High ceilings

-When you can’t quite reach those ceiling cobwebs on your own, the reFRESH team suggests wrapping a damp cloth around an extendable dusting brush or mop handle.
+When you can’t quite reach those ceiling cobwebs on your own, Shaw Taylor, Omokhodion and Burgess suggest wrapping a damp cloth around an extendable dusting brush or mop handle.

 5. Bookshelves

-Note: This article was originally published in 2021; updated in 2023.